What is encryption? (A comprehensive guide)

 Limits of encryption for privacy

 Modern encryption methods are virtually impenetrable, which means that the content of your online traffic and communications, if end-to-end encrypted, should be safe.
-However, when it comes to our privacy online, data encryption alone is a necessary but not sufficient protection.
+However, data encryption alone is a necessary but not sufficient protection.

 Metadata leakage